 Allow those that have not been able to enjoy the water because of a disability have access to the activities they enjoy most.

 Promote outdoor activities that support healing and health.

 Each year our group of veterans and supporters go on a 160-mile paddle from Mount Vernon to Marietta to raise awareness to paddling and the benefits it has on healing.
 We have had overwhelming support from small towns and communities along the way.

 Cleaning Up Our Rivers

-Paddle for Heroes has joined Knox County Recycling & Litter Prevention, along with other volunteers who have participated in several river clean ups on the Kokosing River.
-The goal is to help our rivers stay clean and healthy for many years to come.
+Paddle for Heroes has participated with Knox County Recycling & Litter Prevention, along with other volunteers in several river clean ups on the Kokosing River and Mohican River.
+The goal is to help our rivers stay clean and healthy for many years for people to enjoy.

-Paddle for Heroes volunteers have participated in river clean ups for the Kokosing River in 2017 and 2018 and the Jordan River in Northern Michigan in 2018.
-In 2019 we will be participating in the Kokosing River Clean Up as well as the Mohican River Clean Up and the Manistee River Clean Up in Northern Michigan.
+Paddle for Heroes volunteers have participated in river clean ups for the Kokosing River in 2017, 2018, 2019, and 2020, and the Mohican River in 2019 and 2020.
+We have also taken our river clean-ups to Michigan and participated in the Jordan River clean-up in 2018 and cleaned the White River in 2020.
 As Paddle for Heroes grows, the goal will be to clean up many additional waterways throughout the Midwest along with support of volunteers, veterans and first responders.